 What Makes Fraser Island Good for Families

-Fraser Island has a unusual mix of environments — beach, freshwater lake, rainforest, sand dunes — within a relatively contained area.
-For children, this means every stop is genuinely different from the last.
+Fraser Island has a unusual mix of environments, beach, freshwater lake, rainforest, sand dunes, within a relatively contained area.
+For children, this means every stop is different from the last.
 They're not looking at the same view from different angles; they're sliding down sand dunes in the morning, floating in a crystal-clear lake after lunch, and walking through ancient rainforest before dinner.

 That variety is the island's biggest asset for families.
-The other is the forced pace — you're on a guided tour, so you move when the group moves, eat when food is provided, and follow a structure that removes the decision fatigue that can make travel with kids stressful.
-Multi-day tours add the campfire, the swag sleeping, and the sense of adventure that teenagers find genuinely exciting.
+The other is the forced pace, you're on a guided tour, so you move when the group moves, eat when food is provided, and follow a structure that removes the decision fatigue that can make travel with kids stressful.
+Multi-day tours add the campfire, the swag sleeping, and the sense of adventure that teenagers find exciting.

-- Drive on 75 Mile Beach — the highway-runway beach is genuinely exciting for kids the first few times.
-The landing strip section is especially memorable — you drive on a beach that also functions as a backup airport runway.
+- Drive on 75 Mile Beach, the highway-runway beach is exciting for kids the first few times.
+The landing strip section is especially memorable, you drive on a beach that also works as a backup airport runway.

 Under 5 years